AqwamCreates/DataPredict/docs/TermsAndConditions.md

 * The term "use" encompasses all forms of utilization and application, including integration, modification, and hosting from another computer, server or machine.

-* Failure to comply with this condition will result in the User being liable for damages to the Licensor due to non-compliance with the licensing terms.
+* Failure to comply with this condition will result in the User being liable for damages due to non-compliance with the licensing terms.

 ## Prohibited Actions
 User shall not: